jclehner/nmrpflash/README.md

 Assign a static IP address to your computer (more specifically, to the network card that's plugged into the Netgear router).

 For this example, we'll assume that your network interface is `eth0`.
-First, we have to assign a static IP address to our network interface:
+First, we have to assign a static IP address to our network interface.
+In this example, we'll use `192.168.1.2`.
+All available network interfaces can be listed using

 ````
+$ nmrp-flash -L
-$ sudo ifconfig eth0 192.168.1.2
+eth0      192.168.1.2  f2:11:a1:02:03:b1
 ````

 Now we can start `nmrp-flash`.
 The argument for the `-a` option needs